Search this site

 The fit values are -144.0 ± 0.5 nΩ and -10.82 ± 0.07 pH.
 As mentioned above, signal leakage and mutual inductance can cause negative apparent resistance and inductance.

-Also note that the phase data look quite bad.
-This is simply an artifact of the negative resistance, making current and voltage 180° out of phase, and noise randomly making that 180° phase either positive or negative.
+Also note that the phase data looks quite bad.
+This is simply an artifact of the negative resistance making current and voltage 180° out of phase and noise randomly making that 180° phase either positive or negative.

 Surrogate Measurements

-In some cases, a cell surrogate gives a better baseline spectrum than the shorted-lead experiment described above.
-A cell surrogate is a very-low-impedance model of an electrochemical device with the same geometry as the real device.
-A good example is a fuel cell in which a Membrane Electrode Assembly (MEA) is sandwiched between metal plates.
-The fuel-cell surrogate could use a copper foil in place of the MEA.
+In some cases, a cell surrogate gives a better baseline spectrum than the shorted lead experiment described above.
+A cell surrogate is a very low impedance model of an electrochemical device with the same geometry as the real device.
+A good example is a fuel cell where a Membrane Electrode Assembly (MEA) is sandwiched between metal plates.
+The Fuel cell surrogate could use a copper foil in place of the MEA.

 Background Subtraction